apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     3. SDRAM support is enabled and the SDRAM is added to the system heap.
 The Ramtest applications is not enabled.

+    4. This configuration does not include support for aysnchronous network initialization.
+As a consequence, NSH must bring up the network before you get the NSH prompt.
+If the network cable is unplugged, this can mean a significant delay before you see the prompt.

   nsh:

     Configures the NuttShell (nsh) application located at examples/nsh.